 But Old News is Still Boring

-Nobody likes being taken for a fool.
-And few truly fair minds would keep reading fake news once they learn it’s indeed bull.
-This solves one problem in the subscription news model – removal of competitors – but it dosen’t automatically solve the issue many media outlets have had since the start of online subscription: why should I pay when other news is out there for free?
+Nobody likes being taken for a fool, and few fair minds will keep reading fake news once they learn it’s bull.
+This solves one problem in the subscription news model with the removal of competitors.
+But it doesn’t automatically solve the issue many media outlets have had since the start of online subscription: asking people to pay for their product when they can get similar for free elsewhere.
 Previously this question has been very difficult for many newspapers to answer.
-Low subscription rates have been tried, promises of bonus subscriber content, and even promotion of key writer’s and features behind the paywall – e.g ‘legendary business journalist John/Joan Smith writes exclusively for our subscribers here’ – and all have had mixed results.
+Low subscription rates have been tried, promises of bonus subscriber content, and even promotion of key writers and features behind the paywall – e.g. ‘legendary business journalist John/Joan Smith writes exclusively for our subscribers here’ – and all delivering mixed results.

-Part of the trouble has undoubtedly been diversity.
-Niche magazines, video productions, and even individual creatives have all found success – some stratospheric – with business models that put their content and the requirement of payment for it front-and-center.
-Newspapers that focus on today’s news, sports, and weather shall always struggle to attract such a niche audience.
-They shall also struggle to provide sufficient exclusivity surrounding content and writers in each field to truly make the idea of reading their content exclusively an appealing idea.
+Niche magazines, video productions, and even individual creatives have found success – some stratospheric – using business models that put their content and the requirement to pay front-and-center.
+Newspapers focusing on today’s news, sports, and weather struggle to attract a niche audience like this.
+They also struggle to provide real exclusivity regularly around content to justify the price tag.

-With the rise of fake news this narrative has begun to change, and change in a big way.
-This has been done by many news outlets shifting tack from an emphasis upon the benefits a reader shall receive in subscribing to the negative experience they shall have by not subscribing.
-The New York Times has begun doing this is a clear and overt way, emphasising a subscription to the New York flagship is an investment in accuracy over fallacy.
+Fake news’ arrival in the mainstream has brought big change.
+Now many news outlets emphasise the benefits a reader receives subscribing, contrasting it to the negative experience they’ll have by not subscribing.
+The New York Times is doing this in a clear and overt way.
+It emphasises a subscription to the flagship newspaper is an investment in accuracy over fallacy.

 Others are getting in on the act too.
 The Washington Post recently revived its prior motto “Democracy dies in darkness” following the 2016 presidential election.
-For its part, the Post has pointed out the motto is one they have used previously, but its timing following the US presidential election that saw both candidates and their parties accused of perpetuating fake angles illustrates a deeper cynicism and uncertainity resides in the minds of many readers.
+The motto is one they have used previously.
+Yet it comes after an election where both major candidates and their parties accused the other of perpetuating fake news.
+The return of this motto illustrates a deeper cynicism and uncertainty resides with many readers.

-Reviving such a motto just a year or two ago – a blink of the eye in history, and in the certainties the postwar liberal order delivered so much of the world’s politics and international affairs – would be unimaginable.
-Its emergence once more today signifies the shift seen in recent times is unlikely to be one that eventually returns us back to prior norms, but instead signifies the start of something new.
+Reviving such a motto just a year or two ago would seem unimaginable.
+Its return signifies the shift seen in recent times is unlikely to be one that eventually returns us back to prior norms, but instead signifies the start of something new.

-Like or loathe the election of Donald Trump to the presidency of the United States, his ascendancy likely represents a shift in the tone and style of US politics that has also been mirrored across the world, with the UK’s Brexit, and rise of longtime outsider Marine Le Pen to be a major presidential candidate in France.
-These political events may not be the direct effect of fake news, but have arisen alongside it, and each represented a shift away from prior certainty.
+Like or loathe Donald Trump winning the White House, his rise represents a shift in the tone and style in U.S. politics.
+A shift also visible across other nations in the world, with the UK’s Brexit, and rise of longtime outsider Marine Le Pen to be a major presidential candidate in France.
+These political events may not be the direct effect of fake news, but have been occurring alongside its growth, and each represent a shift away from prior certainty.

-It is in the longing for that certainty that subscription model media outlets have the chance to grow once more.
-The lasting impact of the fake news shift shall take a while to be borne out.
-While the potential for it to become more prevalent is substantial, so too do robust initiatives and high profile efforts – such as Facebook’s recent crackdown on fake news sites – affirm any prediction fake news is here to stay and impossible to combat in any way would also be wrong.
+It’s in the longing for such certainty that subscription model media outlets have a new chance.
+The lasting impact of the fake news shift will take a while to be borne out.
+Although the potential for it to become more prevalent is substantial, so too do robust initiatives and high profile efforts – like Facebook’s recent crackdown on fake news sites – confirm any suggestion fake news is unstoppable is wrong.

-Either way, for many major newspapers, its existence is a case of swings and roundabouts.
-Fake news may draw attention readership from a newspaper – and especially if it’s content is ‘dry’ and ‘boring’ compared to highly sensationalised fake content – but shall offer mastheads the chance to draw a clear line the sand.
+Ultimately for many major newspapers fake news’ existence is a case of swings and roundabouts.
+Fake news may reduce a newspaper’s audience – especially if its content is ‘dry’ and ‘boring’ in contrast to highly sensationalised content – but this contrast is important.
+It offers reputable outlets a way to draw a line in the sand.

-Previously, these values may not have seemed so imperative.
-While few readers would decry them outright, the foundational involvement of blogs like the Drudge Report breaking the President Clinton/Lewinsky scandal all the way back in the 1990’s, the rise of the Wikileaks era – and a perceived divide between mainstream media and ‘the rest’ of society – have all contributed to many consumers turning just as quickly to a comedy show or gossip site for their news as an old flagship paper.
+The emergence of sites like The Drudge Report breaking the President Clinton/Lewinsky scandal back in the 1990’s, our entry into the Wikileaks era – and a growth in the perception there’s a divide between mainstream media and ‘the rest’ of society – all contribute to a readiness among consumers today to seek out ‘news’ from a comedy shop or gossip site alongside a flagship paper.